IAmOrion/FlipperZeroStuff/Gerber Files/README.md

 Important note: As of the date of uploading these (Jan 1st 2023 @ 01:43am) - I have not had received my boards from JLCPCB yet so have not physically tested and of these boards.
 In theory they should be fine, but I will update this readme after testing.
 Obviously, during the design phase, I tested the individual components connected and the design via breadboards

+Want to donate as a "Thank you"? - https://www.paypal.com/paypalme/IAmOrion Donations appreciated but NEVER expected.

 # Flipper Zero Rear Mount PCB

 Simple PCB to allow other add-on boards to be mounted behind the flipper zero